Solanum tuberosum (potato)

 This species at Kew

 Dried and alcohol-preserved specimens of Solanum tuberosum are held in Kew’s Herbarium where they are available to researchers by appointment.
-Details, including images, of some of these specimens can be seen online in Kew’s Herbarium Catalogue.
+Details of some of these specimens can be seen online in Kew’s Herbarium Catalogue.

 Models of various potatoes, samples of potato starch, dextrin, tubers, potato flour, fruits, rice paper made with potato flour, and non-perishable food made from tubers are held in Kew’s Economic Botany Collection in the Sir Joseph Banks Building, where they are available to researchers by appointment.